kaneuffe/RTP-microhack/README.md

 To delete the environment, we recommend you do a terraform destroy using on the command line using the instructions above.

 ## Acknowledgements
 Many thanks to Ben and Jerry for their cyclecloud-terraform repository that helped us to create the code to setup the infrastructure.
-Lots of thanbks also to Trevor who did the groud work for the terraform templates.
+Lots of thanbks also to Trevor who did the ground work for the terraform templates.